 How to get there: By ferry from Naples or Pozzuoli

 Nisida is a tiny islet near Naples, and even its name comes from the Greek word for islet.
-Unlike other volcanic islands near Naples, Nisida is connected to the mainland by a stone bridge.
+Unlike other volcanic island off Naples, Nisida is connected to the mainland by a stone bridge.
 The island is connected to the Cape of Posillipo and has a pretty marina and harbor that is frequented by tourists who visit the resort town of Posillipo.
 Nisida is pretty small and just two kilometers in circumference but is circular and even has a volcanic crater in the middle which is now filled with water.
 The island looks like an emerald out of the sea and today hosts the Italian Navy office and a prison facility.

 How to get there: By walking across the bridge from Posillipo

-Vivara is one of the famous islands near Naples although it’s not due to tourism but due to its mysterious nature.
+Vivara is one of the famous island near Naples, Italy although it’s not due to tourism but due to its mysterious nature.
 The entire island is closed off due to its ecological importance; it is home to over 200 endangered bird species.
 The island is connected to the island of Procida by a bridge, but it remains protected by the government of Italy.
 The island is covered by native vegetation known as ‘macchia Mediterranea’ that is decreasing from other places.
 A lot of research goes on the island and to prevent any loss of flora and fauna it is closed for tourist activity.
 The island also has archaeological evidence from Mycenaean and pre-Mycenaean times, which proves that the ancient Greeks had occupied this island!

 How to get there: Closed for tourists

-6. Gaiola Island
+6. Gaiola Island: The Deadly Island

 ‘Gaiola’s Malediction’ it’s what makes the Gaiola Island one of the famous islands near Naples.
 The small island is located just off the coast of Posillipo, and one can even swim to the island.
 There is an old house on the island which is known to have a curse on it!
 Anyone who owns the house or is related to it in anyway befalls a problem including death!
 All the previous owners of the house in the past century have been dead in mysterious circumstances.
 Even the last owner of the island Gianpasquale Grappone was jailed!!
 Despite that, the island is important as it is now a part of the marine reserve known as the Underwater park of Gaiola.